menu

 Demographics

-The citizens of Goldfield - Dyer are slightly better educated than the national average of 21.84% for all cities and towns, with 24.28% of adults in Goldfield - Dyer having a bachelor's degree or advanced degree.
+The education level of Goldfield - Dyer citizens is a little higher than the average for US cities and towns: 24.28% of adults in Goldfield - Dyer have at least a bachelor's degree.

 The per capita income in Goldfield - Dyer in 2018 was $31,776, which is lower middle income relative to Nevada, and middle income relative to the rest of the US.
 This equates to an annual income of $127,104 for a family of four.
 However, Goldfield - Dyer contains both very wealthy and poor people as well.